Absurdity of Dream Symbolism | Dream Interpretation

 The dreamer raised a point about the symbolism in his walking banana dream.
 He asked, “Why was the banana reference necessary?
 Why not just use one of my Asian friends in the dream?
 When I think about going a different direction in real life (away from those friends or potential romances) it is disheartening.”

-Four, Sigmund Freud proposed that dreams use symbolism to avoid arousing the dreamer and disturbing sleep.
+Sigmund Freud proposed that dreams use symbolism to avoid arousing the dreamer and disturbing sleep.
 Dreams bring up emotionally-charged subjects.
 In the walking banana dream, the dreamer is thinking through an important situation.
 He feels strongly about it.
 If the dream used an Asian friend to make the meaning more obvious, it might disturb him.
 He might jerk awake or become conscious of the situation before the dream ran its course.
+However, I think Freud is wrong about his assertion because you subconsciously know what the symbolism in your dreams means and react based on that, not to the overt imagery.
+You can be just as disturbed by symbols.

 When the dreamer sees himself walking down the street with a banana and is asked if that’s really the direction he wants to go, he knows what it means.
 But because the meaning is disguised from the conscious side of his mind through symbolism, he reacts from his gut.
 It’s his true, unvarnished answer.
 He knows deep inside that he has to go another direction romantically, despite how it disheartens him.